 What new professions will people be going into in the next couple of years for which we still don’t have job titles?

 There is, however, also the fear of jobs becoming obsolete through digitalization.
 To be very honest, this isn’t a new phenomenon at all, and has always been a side effect of technology changes since the invention of the wheel, the pulley, or typography.
 However, we can learn from history that work places will not be diminished as a result of digital transformation; rather, they will be transformed.
-A study by the German Institute for the Future of Work (IZA) also concludes that, “the fear of major job cuts in the course of digitalization is unfounded”.
+A study by the German Institute for the Future of Work (IZA) also concludes that, “the fear of major job cuts in the course of digitalization is unfounded” (read my article "Bringing Education and Work into the 21st Century").
 Creative and communicative competencies are becoming more highly valued, and new professions are emerging that, as recently as ten years ago, were not even in the realm of fantasy.
 Which HR manager had heard of the position of “Active Sourcing Manager”, “User Experience Designer”, or “Chief Digital Officer” a decade ago?
 What new professions will people be going into in the next couple of years for which we still don’t have job titles?

 This means it will become an absolute must for companies to offer their staff ongoing professional development – to help their employees move into new, needed occupations.
 We certainly face a challenge here, and the only solution will be to ensure a very broad further development of competencies, both technical and knowledge-based, across all ages.

 Digital education needs to come out of the science and informatics classrooms, and needs to pervade all subjects.